thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-This was due to a number of factors which fall more properly within the scope of historical studies, for instance, the further rise of powerful new States both within and outside Europe, the expansion of European civilisation overseas, the modernisa- tion of world transport, the greater destructiveness of modern warfare, and the influence of new inventions.
+This was due to a number of factors which fall more properly within the scope of historical studies, for instance, the further rise of powerful new States both within and outside Europe, the expansion of European civilisation overseas, the modernisation of world transport, the greater destructiveness of modern warfare, and the influence of new inventions.
 All these made it urgent for the international society of States to acquire a system of rules which would regulate in an ordered manner the conduct of international affairs.
-There was a remarkable development during the century in the law of war and neutrality, and the great increase in adjudications by international arbitral tribunals following the Alabama Claims Award of 1872 pro- vided an important new source of rules and principles.
+There was a remarkable development during the century in the law of war and neutrality, and the great increase in adjudications by international arbitral tribunals following the Alabama Claims Award of 1872 provided an important new source of rules and principles.
 Besides, States commenced to acquire the habit of negotiating general treaties in order to regulate affairs of mutual concern.
-Nor was the nineteenth century without its great writers on inter- national law.
+Nor was the nineteenth century without its great writers on international law.
 The works of jurists belonging to a number of different nations contributed significantly to the scientific treatment of the subject; among them were Kent (American), Wheaton (American), De Martens (Russian), Klüber (German),